Ken Wilber: Reception

-Wilber has been categorized as New Age due to his emphasis on a transpersonal view and, more recently, as a philosopher.
+Wilber has been categorized by Wouter J. Hanegraaff as New Age due to his emphasis on a transpersonal view.
 Publishers Weekly has called him "the Hegel of Eastern spirituality".

 Wilber is credited with broadening the appeal of a "perennial philosophy" to a much wider audience.
 Cultural figures as varied as Bill Clinton, Al Gore, Deepak Chopra, Richard Rohr, and musician Billy Corgan have mentioned his influence.
 Paul M. Helfrich credits him with "precocious understanding that transcendental experience is not solely pathological, and properly developed could greatly inform human development".

 However, Wilber's approach has been criticized as excessively categorizing and objectifying, masculinist, commercializing spirituality, and denigrating of emotion.
 Critics in multiple fields cite problems with Wilber's interpretations and inaccurate citations of his wide ranging sources, as well as stylistic issues with gratuitous repetition, excessive book length, and hyperbole.

 Frank Visser writes that Wilber's 1977 book The Spectrum of Consciousness was praised by transpersonal psychologists, but also that support for him "even in transpersonal circles" had waned by the early 1990s.
 Edward J. Sullivan argued, in his review of Visser's guide Ken Wilber: Thought as Passion, that in the field of composition studies "Wilber's melding of life’s journeys with abstract theorizing could provide an eclectic and challenging model of 'personal-academic' writing", but that "teachers of writing may be critical of his all-too-frequent totalizing assumptions".
 Sullivan also said that Visser's book overall gave an impression that Wilber "should think more and publish less."

 Steve McIntosh praises Wilber's work but also argues that Wilber fails to distinguish "philosophy" from his own Vedantic and Buddhist religion.
 Christopher Bache is complimentary of some aspects of Wilber's work, but calls Wilber's writing style glib.

 Psychiatrist Stanislav Grof has praised Wilber's knowledge and work in the highest terms; however, Grof has criticized the omission of the pre- and peri-natal domains from Wilber's spectrum of consciousness, and Wilber's neglect of the psychological importance of biological birth and death.
 Grof has described Wilber's writings as having an "often aggressive polemical style that includes strongly worded ad personam attacks and is not conducive to personal dialogue."
 Wilber's response is that the world religious traditions do not attest to the importance that Grof assigns to the perinatal.